weimarnetz/firmware/README.md

 config.mk             - LEDE git repository, revision, select what package lists to build feeds.conf            - LEDE feeds.conf that is used for the package feeds during build

-patches               - Patches against the LEDE directory packages              - Package Lists profiles              - List of router profiles for each architecture - names come from the Imagebuilder
+patches/              - Patches against the LEDE directory packages/             - Package Lists profiles/             - List of router profiles for each architecture - names come from the Imagebuilder

 :: Building